 Flutter is an open source project developed mainly by a group of engineers at Google.
 But it also has external contributors (there were about 130 of them at the time of writing this post).
 It’s written in Dart language which is also maintained by Google.
 If I had to compare Kotlin vs Flutter I would prefer Kotlin but when Flutter’s development started, Kotlin was not so popular as it is today so Dart seems like a reasonable choice.
 Having Flutter and Dart in control allowed for creating an awesome tooling and IDE integration.
 It works seamlessly with IntelliJ and Android Studio.
 Just think about things like debugging and Hot Reload that actually work.
 But the most important thing that makes Flutter special for me is the fact that apps built with Flutter are really smooth and beautiful.
 Flutter has a built-in library of Material (Android) and Cupertino (iOS) widgets that are pixel-perfect implementations of Google’s and Apple’s guidelines.
 As an Android developer, I have to admit that it has more material widgets implemented than are available even on Android.
 Playing with demo app convinced me that cross-platform apps can look and feel good.
 Flutter takes care of things like scrolling speed, so it feels as close to native Android/iOS app as possible.
 It’s impressive how much attention to details Flutter developers had paid.
 At that point I knew that I wanted to give it a try and experiment with it for about 2 weeks.

 I love creating fancy, custom UI so I decided to test Flutter capabilities in this area.
-Recently I was working on Folx app, which has a lot of non-standard widgets and patterns.
-(You can read more about this project here.
+Recently I was working on Folx app (now Play NEXT), which has a lot of non-standard widgets and patterns.
 As it turned out I had to change my plan twice.
 You’ll find out why in a minute.

 My first idea was to implement a screen with a map to test how the communication between Flutter and OS works.
 It turns out that Flutter doesn’t support OpenGL yet, so there is no